CLICKWRAP MASTER SERVICES AGREEMENT

 By agreeing to this Clickwrap Master Services Agreement (“Agreement”) you represent that you have the right to bind your organization (“Customer”) to its terms and conditions.
 If you do not have such right you should not agree to this Agreement or use the Services.

-Customer may order from Act-On (a) rights to access and use Act-On’s online service including any add-ons or modules (collectively the “Services”) and/or (b) related professional services (collectively, “Professional Services”).
-The specifics of each Customer order will be set forth on order forms or similar documents agreed to by the parties (“Order Forms”).
+Customer may order from Act-On (a) rights to access and use Act-On’s online service including any add-ons or modules (collectively, the “Services”) and/or (b) related professional services (collectively, “Professional Services”).
+The specifics of each Customer order will be set forth on an order form or similar document agreed to by the parties (“Order Form”).
 Each Order Form constitutes a binding commitment to purchase the items described on such Order Form under this Agreement.
 All Order Forms are incorporated herein by reference.

 2. Rights and Restrictions